GUOWEIJUN/maizeHTP/README.md

 # maizeHTP
 Here, we developed an automated high-throughput phenotyping platform (HTP) and used it to quantify image-based traits (i-traits) for 228 maize inbred lines across all developmental stages.
 We upload all code used in the paper entitled "Integrating high-throughput phenotyping, GWAS and prediction models reveals the genetic architecture of plant height in maize".

-First, all i-Traits data were analyzed, such as Principal component analysis (PCA) in R (code: PCA_for_FigS1.R, dataset:S.all.trait.txt);
+First, the i-Traits were extracted from maize images (code: maize image analysis.iac) on the HTP platform software system, and then all i-Traits data were analyzed, such as Principal component analysis (PCA) in R (code: PCA_for_FigS1.R, dataset:S.all.trait.txt);

 Next, we performed genome-wide association analysis (GWAS) and showed the distribution of significant association SNP at a genome-wide scale (code: CMplot_for_Fig5B.R, dataset: PH.SNP.txt);